fosshostorg/aarch64.com/posts/welcome-to-arm-64.md

   Twitter](https://twitter.com/fosshostorg) and share this web page with educational groups, ARM fans, and like-minded individuals.

 ##### _Arm-64.com is not affiliated with Arm Holdings or its affiliates.
-We are anindependent group of IT professionals interested in the ARM hardware and a part of the [Fosshost](https://fosshost.org) project.
+We are an independent group of IT professionals interested in the ARM hardware and a part of the [Fosshost](https://fosshost.org) project.
 All rights reserved._